cloudera/CML_AMP_Intelligent-QA-Chatbot-with-NiFi-Pinecone-and-Llama2/README.md

 - [FastAPI](https://fastapi.tiangolo.com/)

 ## Deploying on CML
+There are two ways to launch this prototype on CML:

-Navigate to the Prototype Catalog on a CML workspace, select its tile, click "Launch as Project", and click "Configure Project".
-Then you can provide the necessary variables to select between Pinecone or Milvus as your vector DB and accept other project level settings.
+1. **From Prototype Catalog** - Navigate to the Prototype Catalog on a CML workspace, select the "Intelligent QA Chatbot with NiFi, Pinecone, and Llama2" tile, click "Launch as Project", click "Configure Project"

+2. **As ML Prototype** - In a CML workspace, click "New Project", add a Project Name, select "ML Prototype" as the Initial Setup option, copy in the [repo URL](https://github.com/cloudera/CML_AMP_Intelligent-QA-Chatbot-with-NiFi-Pinecone-and-Llama2), click "Create Project", click "Configure Project"

 ## The Fine Print